Buyer Agency Contract

 - If the Seller Doesn’t Offer a Commission: If the seller does not offer compensation to the buyer’s agent, the buyer will need to cover the commission.
 However, there are often ways to handle this, which we’ll discuss below.

-Options for Buyers if the Seller Doesn’t Offer a Commission
+Options If the Seller Isn’t Offering a Commission

 If you find yourself in a situation where the seller isn’t covering the agent’s commission, don’t worry.
 There are options: